Best email finder tools for sales and outreach in 2026

 Capterra rating: ★★★★☆ 4.5/5 (379 reviews)

 Apollo blends a B2B contact database, email finding, and multi-step sequences.
-Sales teams like having discovery and outreach together, with CRM integrations and export rules defined by a credit system.
+For example, sales teams like having discovery and outreach together.
+In addition, it has CRM integrations and export rules set by a credit system.

-The platform scales from free to advanced tiers, and includes a Chrome extension for on-page prospecting.
-If you need scoring, intent signals, and automations, Apollo’s suite reduces the number of separate tools to manage.
+Meanwhile, the platform scales from free to advanced tiers.
+In addition, it includes a Chrome extension for on-page prospecting.
+If you need scoring, intent signals, and automations, Apollo’s suite cuts the number of separate tools.
+It works well alongside dedicated sales intelligence platforms.

-Check the Fair Use and credit math for exports before committing.
+Check the Fair Use policy and credit math for exports before you commit.

 | Feature | Why it helps |